jorjic/gmtemplate/README.md

   * Files with the cl\_\* prefix will be included on clients.
   * Files with the sh\_\* prefix will be included on clients and the server.
   * Files with the sv\_\* prefix will be included on the server.
-  * Files with no matching prefix will not be included.
+  * Files with no matching prefix will be included on the server, If you want exclude files use `ExcludeFiles` parameter.

 New directories created within the `gamemode/` subdirectory will automatically be searched in the automatic inclusion.